jjmontesl/cubesviewer/README.md

 OLAP databases served by the Cubes OLAP Framework.

-This tool allows users to inspect the different dimensions, measures and aggregated data in different ways.
-It is a frontend for the open-source ["Cubes" server](http://databrewery.org/cubes.html) (an OLAP server in Python).
+This tool allows users to inspect the different dimensions, measures and aggregated data in different ways, allowing you to build tables and charts based on analytical data available from the server.

+CubesViewer is a visual interface for the open-source ["Cubes" server](http://databrewery.org/cubes.html) (an OLAP server in Python).
-Purpose is to keep it simple and modular, leveraging the data model provided by Cubes.
+Purpose is to keep it simple and modular, leveraging the web services provided by Cubes.

+The main focus of CubesViewer is the full GUI application for CubesViewer views creation and management.
-CubesViewer is mainly an HTML5 application which can be embedded completely or partially in other sites.
-Widgets can be inserted separately in order to show a particular view to users.
-The full OLAP Explorer is the main focus of the project.
+But CubesViewer is mainly an HTML5 application which can also be embedded completely or partially in other sites.
+Views can easily be inserted on other web pages.

 Features: